Astroua/TurbuStat/docs/tutorials/statistics/statmoments_example.rst

 .. image:: images/design4_statmoments_hists_randweights.png

 An important consideration when choosing the radius is the balance between tracking small-scale variations and the increased uncertainty when estimating the moments with less data. `Burkhart et al. 2010 <https://ui.adsabs.harvard.edu/#abs/2010ApJ...708.1204B/abstract>`_ use approximate formulae for the standard errors of skewness and kurtosis for a normal distribution that are valid for large samples.
 These are :math:`\sqrt{6 / n}` for skewness and :math:`\sqrt{24 / n}` for kurtosis, where :math:`n` is the number of points.
 This also assumes all of these points are *independent* of each other.
 This typically is not true of observational data, where the data are correlated on at least the beam scale.
 Each of these points should be considered when choosing the minimum radius appropriate for the data set.
-For more information on the standard errors, see the sections on **sample** `skewness <https://en.wikipedia.org/wiki/Skewness#Sample_skewness>`_ and `kurtosis <https://en.wikipedia.org/wiki/Kurtosis#Sample_kurtosis>`_ on their Wikipedia pages.
+For more information on the standard errors, see the sections on `skewness <https://en.wikipedia.org/wiki/Skewness#Sample_skewness>`_ and `kurtosis <https://en.wikipedia.org/wiki/Kurtosis#Sample_kurtosis>`_ on their Wikipedia pages.

 What happens if the radius is chosen to be too small, making the higher-order moments highly uncertain?
 A new radius can be given to `~turbustat.statistics.StatMoments.run` to replace the first one given: